lwhiteley/AngularLogExtender/README.md

 6. Customize the color of your logs
 7. Use a template engine for your logs
 8. Disable/Enable default coloring of logs
-9. Toggle between th Default log prefix and custom log prefix
+9. Toggle between the Default log prefix and custom log prefix

 ##How to Use